Long-term Effects of Child Sexual Abuse & Molestation

 The CDC estimates that 91% of childhood sexual abuse is perpetrated by someone the child knows.
 Children often do not report sexual abuse.
 Sometimes, this is out of fear or shame.
 However, not all child sexual abuse happens in the same way.
 When a child is molested, they may not realize until adulthood that they were the victim of sexual abuse.

 The statutes of limitations for taking legal action over childhood sexual abuse are set on a state-by-state basis.
 In recent years, there has been a national movement toward re-examining and lengthening the statutes of limitations surrounding childhood sexual abuse.
 This has led to an increase in adult survivors coming forward decades after the abuse occurred.
-It’s never too late for childhood sexual abuse victims to get help and pursue justice.
+If you were molested as a child or the victim of abuse, it’s never too late to seek help and pursue justice.

 Types of Childhood Sexual Abuse